-The principal office of the Synod of Victoria and Tasmania will move to the new Wesley Place development at 130 Lonsdale St Melbourne sometime mid-2020.
+The principal office of the Synod of Victoria and Tasmania is now housed at Wesley Place in Melbourne’s CBD.

-This remarkable 35-storey office complex has been constructed on land owned by the Uniting Church, on and around the historically significant Wesley Church.
-A unique transaction with the developer Charter Hall means the site has not been sold.
-It is being leased from the Uniting Church for 125 years, assuring the church’s future as a place of worship and community gathering for perpetuity.
+A partnership arrangement with developer Charter Hall means the site has not been sold, rather it is being leased from the Uniting Church for 125 years, assuring the Church’s future as a place of worship and community gathering for perpetuity.

-The Wesley Place development has included a comprehensive and sympathetic restoration of the bluestone Wesley Church and outbuildings including the Manse, Caretaker’s Cottage, Schoolhouse and Nicholas Hall.
-Together, these are often describes as “one of the finest examples of in-tact neo-gothic architecture in Melbourne”.
+The Wesley Place development includes a comprehensive and sympathetic restoration of the bluestone Wesley Church and outbuildings, including the Manse, Caretaker’s Cottage, Schoolhouse and Nicholas Hall.
+Together, these have been described as “one of the finest examples of in-tact neo-gothic architecture in Melbourne”.

-Significantly, the move to Wesley Place in 2020 will also bring together the Uniting Church Synod office and all of the UCA’s agencies (Uniting VicTas, Uniting AgeWell, U-Ethical) under one roof for the first time.
+Significantly, the move to Wesley Place has also brought together the Uniting Church Synod office and all of the UCA’s agencies (Uniting VicTas, Uniting AgeWell, U-Ethical) under one roof for the first time.

-The refurbishment of the site at ground level will provide a revitalised precinct with contemplative spaces, sections for communal activities, and cafes and dining areas.
-The redevelopment has also preserved an olive tree, believed to be the oldest in Australia, which will become the focal point of a new green urban sanctuary and tower square.
+The refurbishment of the site at ground level has provided a revitalised precinct with contemplative spaces, sections for communal activities, and cafes and dining areas.

-For further information, visit the Wesley Place website www.wesleyplace.com.au
+For further information, visit the Wesley Place website.